convox/docs/docs/application/environment.md

       - BAZ
 ```

+In this example the `FOO` variable has a default value of `bar` and the `BAZ` variable must be defined before the application will start.

 #### Wildcard

 You can use the wildcard syntax to provide all available environment variables to a service: